Another movie based on a book! I had to watch it, of course. Continue reading “Movie Review: The Sun Is Also a Star”

 On Monday, not one, not two, but seven YA authors were at Porter Square Books.
 They were there to celebrate ten years of Malinda Lo‘s Ash.
 Continue reading “Malinda Lo and a Celebration of Queer Girls in YA at Porter Square Books”

 Beth Teller has been dead for a while, but she can’t bring herself to leave her dad.
 Her dad, a detective, is having a hard time moving on, but Beth is determined to bring him back to where he was before he died.
 They’ve now been called to investigate a small town fire, which is not exactly what it seems.
 And how is Isobel Catching, an aboriginal girl who was found nearby, involved with everything?
 And how come she can see Beth?

-I received a free copy of this book in exchange for an honest review, so here goes.
-Continue reading “Review: The Competition”
+I got a free copy of The Things She’s Seen in exchange for an honest review.
+Continue reading “ARC Review: The Things She’s Seen”